How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 No one was incentivized to take the survey in any way.

-There were 201 responses.
+There were 187 responses.
 While not a huge dataset, it is sufficient to give statistically significant results, which seem to correlate well with other reliable blogging data/advice and anecdotal evidence.
+The data is also very consistent with previous Blogging Income Surveys (even though the respondents are likely to be largely different each year!)

 I did not take part and data from my blogs are not included in the results.